 Peel Home & Community Supports can support a person to access short Community Holiday Programs, so as to provide respite for the Carer, family or significant other from their caring role by.
 This program would be designed by the person and their support team an example being – should the Carer, family or significant other decide they would like to go away for a few days or that they would like the person to go away, then the Liaison Link would meet with the person to explore what they wanted to participate in during this period, where they wanted to stay, what mode of transport would be used and what are the costs involved.

 Own Home Respite

-Respite care enables people to remain living in their own home.
-Providing regular respite care can reduce family stress; reduce the risk of abuse and neglect; enhances family coping abilities; increases feelings of well-being; allows families to stay involved in their communities, helping them identify and establish additional support systems; Increases opportunities for social activities and family interactions; strengthens the family’s ability to care for their loved one at home.
-When regular Respite is put in-place it provides the person with a disability or who are aged the opportunity to plan trips or visits to places or people they want to see or go, and the capacity to maintain their independence in their local community.
+Respite enables people to remain living in their own home.
+Providing regular respite care can reduce family stress; reduce the risk of abuse and neglect; enhanced family coping abilities; increases feelings of well-being; allows families to stay involved in their communities, helping them identify and establish additional support systems; Increases opportunities for social activities and family interactions; strengthens the family’s ability to care for their loved one at home.
+When regular Respite is in-place it provides the person with a disability the opportunity to plan trips or visits to places or people they want to see or go, and the capacity to maintain their independence in their local community.

 Host Family Services

 Host Family provides the person with the opportunity to build new relationships, networks and different experiences the person’s chosen Host Family would provide them with:

 Attention to any health needs